develprr/metamatic-blog/_posts/2023-06-05-high-quality-type-safe-code-with-python.markdown

 of a user.
 But if you don't have the constructor object right, your code fails!

-# But it's only runtime checking!
+# But it's only runtime checking...

 Pydantic provides robust TypeScript-like schema validation and checking but it only works in runtime.
 Unlike with TypeScript code, your editor won't still be nagging in